Overview

 Next steps

-- Subscription – manage plans, seats, and billing
+- Subscription – manage subscription status and seats

 - Accounts – connect, disconnect, and monitor LinkedIn accounts